Connect with us

 Obviously, withdrawing your CPF is a personal decision.
 If you have immediate needs, such as to cope with daily expenses, paying off loans or giving it to your children, then it is a no-brainer.

-But if you do not have any immediate use for it, understand that by cashing out your CPF, you’re giving up opportunity cost of earning good risk-free interest that is unmatched by comparable financial products in the market.
+But if you do not have any immediate use for it, understand that by cashing out your CPF, you’re giving up the opportunity cost of earning good risk-free interest that is unmatched by comparable financial products in the market.

 If you withdraw your CPF savings from age 55, you will have less for your monthly CPF LIFE payouts, which commences as early as age 65.